Our Mission Statement

 At St Patrick’s we help our pupils to develop a reverential attitude in their prayer life and to make prayer a natural part of their daily lives.
 Children are exposed to a variety of prayer experiences, both formal and informal, private and communal.
 Children are given opportunities to compose their own prayers and take an active part in school Masses and non-Eucharistic liturgies.
 Daily collective worship takes place either as a whole school, key stage or class.
 It provides an opportunity for children and teachers to worship and reflect on the Liturgy and consider spiritual, moral, social and cultural issues.
 Parents have the right to withdraw their child from collective worship and religious education, which we respect.
 As a Catholic school, however, both are an integral part of our mission and we would hope that parents would not exercise this option.

 Fr George, our parish priest, visits our school.
 All KS2 classes celebrate Mass on a 2 week rota basis and have the opportunity to lead a whole school mass throughout the course of the year.
-Years 4, 5 and 6 go to confession in the Church on a termly basis.
+Years 4, 5 and 6 go to confession in the Church on an annual basis.

 To listen and respect others, their opinions and needs and become responsible citizens.